doriordan/skuber/README.md

 This code is licensed under the Apache V2.0 license, a copy of which is included [here](LICENSE.txt).

-## IMPORTANT: Akka License Model Changes
+## IMPORTANT: Akka License Model Changes And Pekko Migration

 Lightbend have moved Akka versions starting from 2.7.x from an Apache 2.0 to BSL license.
-Skuber currently uses Akka 2.6.x and it is not planned to move to a BSL licensed Akka version - instead it is planned to migrate Skuber to the Apache Pekko open-source fork once it has a full release.
+Skuber 2.x uses Akka 2.6.x and it is not planned to move to a BSL licensed Akka version - instead it is planned that Skuber 3.x will move from Akka to the Apache Pekko open-source fork.